abrisco/rules_helm/README.md

 helm_uninstall(<a href="#helm_uninstall-name">name</a>, <a href="#helm_uninstall-data">data</a>, <a href="#helm_uninstall-helm_opts">helm_opts</a>, <a href="#helm_uninstall-install_name">install_name</a>, <a href="#helm_uninstall-opts">opts</a>)
 </pre>

-Produce a script for performing a helm uninstall action
+Produce an executable for performing a `helm uninstall` operation.

 **ATTRIBUTES**